Tun Baga Tarkhan

 Tun Baga Tarkhan or Alp Qutlugh Bilge Qaghan was the fourth leader of the Uyghur Khaganate.

 Background

 There is an uncertainty regarding Tun Baga Tarkhan's relation to the ruling Yaglakar clan.
 His father's name is absent from Chinese documents.
 Luo Xin, a historian at Peking University, proposed that the Uyghur prince Gechuai (𐰴𐰺𐰃:𐰲𐰆𐰺:𐱅𐰃𐰏𐰤, 葛啜王子) –who died of cold fever on 11 June 795 and whose epitaph was found in 2010 in Xian– was in fact a younger brother of Yaoluoge Dunmohe.
-The epitaph stated that Gechuai's father's name was Chabish Tegin (车毗尸特勤), Luo Xin established him as the prince who fought against An Lushan in 757.
+The epitaph stated that Gechuai's father's name was Chabish Tegin (𐰲𐰉𐱂 𐱅𐰃𐰏𐰤, 车毗尸特勤), Luo Xin established him as the prince who fought against An Lushan in 757.
 So, according to him, Tun Baga Tarkhan was a nephew to Bögü Qaghan, as well as grandson of Bayanchur.
 Li Bi also considered him as cousin of Bögü Qaghan.

 Biography

 Life

 Tun Baga Tarkhan's exact birth date is unknown.
 He earlier participated in the Uyghur army against An Lushan under the military title Alp Tutuq in 757.
 He was a chief minister in the Uyghur court and perhaps one of supporters of Pugu Huai'en's revolt in 764–765.
 However he later switched to the Tang side after Pugu's death.
 His uncle Khan Tudun was also a minister.
 He was a fervent anti-Manichaean, therefore he found Bögü Qaghan's adoption of Manichaeism unfavorable.
 Bögü's new plan of invading Tang China due to pressure from Manichaean clergy caused him to establish his own anti-war faction.
 He appealed to Bögü, saying:

 The Tang is a great state and it never betrayed us.
 Last year we invaded Taiyuan and seized several tens of thousands of sheep and horses.
 We could count that a great victory.
 But because our way back was difficult and obstructed, by the time we reached our home, we were suffering from wounds, were tired and almost exhausted.
 If we mobilise our forces again and do not gain a victory, how will we return at all?

 Unable to accomplish his task, he murdered Bögü and his followers among him in 779/780 and went on to declare himself qaghan.